The Samsung S9 has a great camera - just like other phones

 In a first for a major smartphone, the S9 camera has an adjustable aperture, or lens opening, to let in more or less light.
 Low-light shots are also improved with software tricks that automatically take 12 shots in quick succession and blend the best of each.

-I found better detail in many S9 shots compared with images from rival phones.
-The evening sky tends to be darker, with less distortion.
+These changes produce small improvements in shots: The evening sky tends to be darker, with less distortion.
 A statue of Abraham Lincoln doesn't look as grainy.
 Many S9 shots also have better contrast between dark and light areas.

-But these differences are typically so subtle that you need to magnify images for closer inspection.
+But these differences are very subtle.
 What's more likely to affect picture quality is the steadiness of your hands.

 FREEZING MOTION